Universal communication part I: modulo additive channels: Introduction

 Consider the problem of communicating over a channel, where the (possibly stochastic) relation between the input and output is unknown to the transmitter and the receiver and may be, in general, non stationary.
 In particular, no assumption is made that the channel behavior up to a certain point in time indicates anything about its expected behavior from this time on.
 The key characteristic of such a channel is that the channel law cannot be learned, i.e. it is impossible, using an asymptotically short measurement period, to obtain the channel probability law and use it during the rest of the transmission.

 Clearly, communication over such an arbitrary channel is challenging.
 Furthermore, even the question what the limits of such communication are, is not well posed.
-To emphasize the fact that the relation between input and output is a function of the entire sequences (or vectors) this channel shall be termed a \emph{vector} channel.
-A simple example of such a channel, which was discussed by Shayevitz and Feder \cite{Ofer_ModuloAdditive} is the modulo-additive channel with an individual noise sequence, defined by the relation $\vr y = \vr x + \vr z$ where $\vr x, \vr y, \vr z \in \mathcal{X}^n$ are $n$-length vectors, denoting the input, output and the noise sequence, $\mathcal{X}$ is a finite alphabet, the '$+$' denotes modulo addition over $\mathcal{X}$, and the sequence $\vr z$ is arbitrary and unknown.
+To emphasize the fact that the relation between input and output is a function of the entire sequences, or vectors, this channel shall be termed a \emph{vector} channel.
+A simple example of such a channel, which was discussed by Shayevitz and Feder \cite{Ofer_ModuloAdditive} is the modulo-additive channel with an individual noise sequence, defined by the relation $\vr y = \vr x + \vr z$ where $\vr x, \vr y, \vr z \in \mathcal{X}^n$ are $n$-length vectors, denoting the input, output and the noise sequence, $\mathcal{X}$ is a finite alphabet, the `$+$' denotes modulo addition over $\mathcal{X}$, and the sequence $\vr z$ is arbitrary and unknown.
 The main focus in the current paper is on this channel model.
 When the alphabet is $\mathcal{X}=\{0,1\}$ this channel is referred to as the binary additive channel.

-In the general vector channel, when the conditional probability of the output vector given the input vector is known, the classical Shannon capacity, i.e. the maximum communication rate achievable with an arbitrarily small error probability, is well defined.
+In the general vector channel, when the conditional probability of the output vector given the input vector is \emph{known}, the classical Shannon capacity, i.e. the maximum communication rate achievable with an arbitrarily small error probability, is well defined.
 The Shannon capacity of the general causal vector channel was given by Han and Verd\'u \cite{HanVerdu}.
-When the channel is unknown, the Shannon capacity of the known channel is in many cases not attainable universally.
+When the channel is \emph{unknown}, the same communication rate is in many cases not attainable.
 In this case, the compound channel or arbitrarily varying channel (AVC) frameworks \cite{Lapidoth_AVC} may be used.
 In these frameworks, the capacity is defined as the maximum rate of transmission which guarantees robust communication over all possible channels.
 However these frameworks do not consider the ability to use feedback to adjust the communication parameters, and are therefore worst-case in nature.
 On the other hand, Shayevitz and Feder \cite{Ofer_ModuloAdditive} have shown that for the modulo-additive channel with an individual noise sequence, by using feedback to adapt the transmission rate to the actual channel occurrence, these worst case assumptions may be alleviated.
-These results were extended by us and other authors \cite{Eswaran, YL_individual_full}.
+These results were extended by the authors and others \cite{Eswaran, YL_individual_full}.